Information and Advice

 How to help a person living with dementia that you don’t live with

-Although you are not allowed to visit your loved ones unless you are in their garden and 2m apart you can still drop off items to them if necessary.
+Although you are not allowed to visit your loved ones unless you are in their garden, 2m apart or in their support bubble you can still drop off items to them if necessary.
 Give them a call and find out what they are running low on.
 It’s important that they have an adequate supply of soap and hand sanitiser as well as enough food to keep them in good health.
 If the person is taking medication make sure that they have access to this, keep in contact with their GP or pharmacists to avoid them running out of medication.

 It’s important to ask the person how you can help, they might simply want you to bring their favourite film round or a puzzle for them to do.